jcpeters1/100_days_of_code/README.md

 ## Day 4
 Continued to clean up data from yesterday.
 Running into some issues due to scale as things are taking a long time to run.
 My original thought on uploaded to db then querying might be the best bet.
 Also had an idea on a local COVID-19 dashboard which would show visualizations specific to a persons area.
 So far I see it for states but not as much in cities.

+## Day 5
+Feel like I'm kind of pinging all over the place with my work.
+Part of that I feel like it taking what the data gives me.
+I started just wanted to clean and work on some files and I've been thinking of a bunch of different ideas as I work.
+I've following some of those tangents and abandoned others.
+At the end of the day I'm happy about the process and the work that's being done.
+I'm not sure what my output is as of this moment but that also wasn't the point of doing this.

+Today I read in a couple new CSVs and started cleaning them to compare COVID cases with local mobility data from Google.
+I've done this a little in the past but I thoguht it would be interesting to revisit on a local level with more data.
+I also need to loop through the data to make a new calculation which is more good practice.
+Overall, I'm using those pieces that I wanted hone.